GitFlow

 Feature Development

-Starting a Feature
+Start a Feature

-git flow feature start <feature-name>
+1234567git flow feature start <feature-name>

-git flow feature start <feature-name> <base>
+git flow feature start <feature-name> <base> # From a specific commit

 # Examples